 She suggests buying toys that help with chewing or licking like the Lickimat.
 You can smear the mat with peanut butter, cream cheese, soft bananas, etc. and dogs have to work to get the food off it.

 In addition, calming treats, CBD oil, kongs filled with peanut butter or kibbles, or anxiety vests are helpful.
 “Any of those would be super good for dogs,” Miller says.
 “If they like their crate, give them those fun things in there.”

 Learn Your Dog’s Body Language

-While it can be easy to get angry at your dog for being destructive or whining during a storm, it’s important to take the time to understand why your dog is acting this way and learning how to help.
+While it can be easy to get angry at your dog for being destructive or whining during a storm, it’s important to take the time to understand why your dog is acting this way and learn how to help.
 The best way to soothe your dog is by knowing their body language.